PawelLipski/git-machete-blog/blog.md

 ## What's macheting really about... `status`, `go` and `update`

-Let's now run `git machete status` to see the actual current state of which branches are synced with their upstreams and which ones aren't:
+Let's now run `git machete status` to see the current state of which branches are synced with their upstreams and which ones aren't:

 ![git machete status](status-1.png)